Notre Dame vs. Oklahoma State Fiesta Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 - Notre Dame has played 12 games, with seven wins against the spread.

-- The Fighting Irish have an against the spread record of 5-2 in their seven games when favored by 2.5 points or more so far this season.
+- This season, the Fighting Irish have an ATS record of 5-2 in their seven games as a favorite of 2.5 points or more.

-- Notre Dame has hit the over in 50% of its opportunities this year (five times over 10 games with a set point total).
+- Notre Dame's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- Notre Dame is 7-2 against the spread and 11-0 overall this season when the team records more than 16.8 points.
+- Notre Dame is 7-2 against the spread and 11-0 overall this season when the team notches more than 16.8 points.

-- The Fighting Irish have 14 giveaways this season, while the Cowboys have 18 takeaways .
+- The Fighting Irish have turned the ball over 14 times this season, four fewer than the Cowboys have forced (18).

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.